CuriousOne23/WhenMathPrays/thought_simulator/requirements_20/system_playground/design/papers/ts_theory/ts_meaning_theory.md

 > **The right loss, applied at the right frequency, produces residual error that is negligible for machine cognition.**

-Canonicalization is lossy, structured, deterministic, bounded, and replay-safe.
+Canonicalization is:

+- lossy
+- structured
+- deterministic
+- bounded
+- replay-safe

 It is required because raw meaning is too unstable, continuous embeddings are too volatile, semantic drift is otherwise uncontrolled, and neither replay determinism nor identity continuity can be guaranteed without it.

-Canonicalization is therefore the central mathematical and architectural hinge of the meaning pipeline.
+Canonicalization is the central mathematical and architectural hinge of the meaning pipeline.

 ---

-# **6. Meaning Continuity**
+# **7. Meaning Continuity**

 Continuity is the relationship between meaning states across turns.